RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     If the **Welcome page** is not opened, click **Window** \> **Perspective** \> **Open Perspective** \> **Other**, select the **Team Developer (default)**, and click **Open**.

     The views you see open in Eclipse and their layout depend on whether you have used Eclipse before.
-You can move, resize and minimize views which is why they might not look exactly as described here.
+You can move, resize, and minimize views which is why they might not look exactly as described here.
 If this is the first time you have used Eclipse, you should see the following views in the IDE, although most of the views are currently empty:

     ![](images/193c427ccb6cc1309873215dbef81d43.png)